Cover of The Jungle Book / Kim

 GBM Assessment (Score: 7/10)

 Rudyard Kipling, the first English-language writer to receive the Nobel Prize in Literature in 1907, created in The Jungle Book and Kim two of the most vivid literary portraits of British India ever written.
-Mowgli has become a universal cultural icon, while Kim is widely regarded as one of the great adventure novels in the English language.
-Kipling's narrative gifts—his ear for dialect, his eye for landscape, his sympathy for both colonizer and colonized—give these works an enduring vitality.
+Mowgli has become a universal cultural icon, while Kim is held to be one of the great adventure novels in the English language.
+Kipling's narrative gifts—his ear for dialect, his eye for landscape, his sympathy for both colonizer and colonized—give these works an lasting vitality.

 Europe & the Colonial World, 1892-1896